shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-03-InitializingExtension.md

 ```

 ## Folder structure
-Initialization process will generate the skeleton folder and file structure for you.
-Your structure looks as follows:
+Initialization process will generate the skeleton with folders and files.
+Extension structure looks as follows:

 ```
 restaurants/